Kilome History, Family Crest & Coats of Arms

 Kilome is a name whose history on English soil dates back to the wave of migration that followed the Norman Conquest of England of 1066.
 The Kilome family lived at Kelham in Nottinghamshire, a parish northwest of Newark.
 The name Kilome is derived from the Old Norse expression for at the ridges.
 It is most commonly found in Northamptonshire and Nottinghamshire.

 The surname Kilome was first found in Nottinghamshire.
 "A Norman family, who derive their name from Kelham, near Newark-upon-Trent, co.
 Nottingham, where they were seated at an early period.
 They still bear in their arms three covered cups, in allusion to the office of cup-bearer to Alan, earl of Richmond, the Conqueror's son-in-law, which was held by their ancestor. "

 This was the place that Charles I. spent his last night before he gave himself up to the Scottish army, who encamped on the spot in May, 1646.

 Early History of the Kilome family

-Another 189 words (14 lines of text) are included under the topic Early Kilome History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kilome research.
+Another 73 words (5 lines of text) are included under the topic Early Kilome History in all our PDF Extended History products and printed products wherever possible.